 Meet Luke

 When Luke was diagnosed, life changed dramatically for the whole family.
-Luke endured intensive chemotherapy, multiple blood and platelet transfusions, long periods of isolation and he had to leave school because of the treatment.
+Luke endured intensive chemotherapy, multiple blood and platelet transfusions, he had to stay in hospital for long periods of isolation and had to leave school because of the treatment.

-Luke’s grandmother Lindsey became his primary carer, alongside caring full time for Luke’s mum Laura, who is disabled.
+Lindsey became his primary carer, alongside caring full time for Luke’s mum, Laura, who is disabled.
 Their lives became a relentless cycle of hospital visits and treatments.

 “When they told me I had cancer we all burst out crying.
 Family Support Worker Monica is the nicest person I’ve met.
 Monica makes me laugh and it makes me happy to be around different people.
-Rainbow Trust has made a big difference because it's nice for me to go out and meet new people, and Monica is the nicest person I've met.
-It's made a very big difference to everything in the isolation I've been through.
+Rainbow Trust has made a very big difference in my life after the isolation I've been through.”

 There are so many families like Luke's, that may be feeling so helplessly alone and desperate, who need this specialist support.
 Please donate today to help us support more families like Luke's.